Finland flag

 Holidays and Leave

 Finland has some unusual rules regarding paid leave.
 Employees generally get four weeks (or accrue two days per month if in their first year of employment), but this counts as 24 days; Saturdays are counted as working days even if the employee normally only works Monday to Friday.
-Holiday is normally taken between May and September, and can only be taken outside this period with mutual agreement.
-At least two weeks of the holiday entitlement must be taken as one continuous block.

 There are 15 days of public holidays in Finland each year.
 Employees should be paid for them, but only if they fall on days when they would normally be working.
+Holidays that fall on weekends are not normally replaced by a weekday off in lieu.

 Maternity, paternity, and parental benefits are paid in the same way.
-Employees are normally entitled to some allowances and benefits from the state, and while there is no legal requirement for employers to pay their staff during these types of leave, many choose to do so (or allow it to be negotiated through collective bargaining).
+Employees are normally entitled to some allowances and benefits from the state, which varies according to the parent’s income — the statutory minimum is €31.99 per working day (approx. £28, $37).
+There is no legal requirement for employers to pay their staff during these types of leave, but many choose to do so (or allow it to be negotiated through collective bargaining).

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.